 The members of the MSU support groups have played an integral role in my continuing decision to live each day and to continue helping others whenever I am provided the chance.
 That is not to say that my depression is gone.
 I still face periods of severe depression, and likely always will, but I am more informed and educated now and I know the signs to watch for and what to do when I get in a dangerous place in my mind.

 Today, I am happy I didn’t give in to my feelings of hopelessness and thoughts of a life filled with suffering resulting in my potential suicide.
 Instead, I made a decision to live the best life I can with what I have, which became possible through an intense grieving process that took a couple of years and with the help of a counselor.
 I can now honestly say I have a great life and I continue to live it to the fullest, despite my pain, despite my weakness, and despite my depression.
 Of course, this is not to say that times get tough and I have to slow down and not overdo it.

-“My message to you and others that are in the same place I was is that things do get better.
+“My message to you and others that are in the same place is that things do get better.
 Sometimes not the way we wanted, hoped or expected they would, but in many ways, things do improve and life becomes worth living.”